ssonkiya/ssonkiya.github.io/_posts/2017-1-7-Building-Your-Data-Science-Network.md

 Potential stories:
 - I'm an introvert.
 This generally surprises people.
 Introversion doesn't equal shyness, but rather about getting your [energy from being alone](https://shazzbaa.deviantart.com/art/Hi-I-am-an-Introvert-391255742
 ) rather than socializing.
 But this is all still not natural to me.
 What really has helped is to think about it as promoting my work, not myself, and about helping other people.

-- twitter, also started out with few twitter followers. but twitter can first be a learning platform, rather than a self-promotion (learn what people are talking about, what is going on.